chinapedia/wikipedia.abstract.en/Page/Dominoes.md

 In games where points accrue, the winning player scores a point for each pip on each bone still held by each opponent or the opposing team.
 If no player went out, the win is determined by the lightest hand, sometimes only the excess points held by opponents.

 A game is generally played to 100 points, the tally being kept on paper.
 In more common games, mainly urban rules, games are played to 150, 200, or 250 points.
-Scoring_Houses.jpeg In some games, the tally is kept by creating houses, where the beginning of the house (the first 10 points) is a large +, the next 10 points are O, and scoring with a five is a Dominoes//, and are placed in the four corners of the house.
+In some games, the tally is kept by creating houses, where the beginning of the house (the first 10 points) is a large +, the next 10 points are O, and scoring with a five is a Dominoes//, and are placed in the four corners of the house.
 One house is equal to 50 points.

 In some versions, if a lock down occurs, the first person to call a lock-down gains the other players bones and adds the amount of the pips to his or her house.
 If a person who calls rocks after a call of lock-down or domino finds the number of pips a player called is incorrect, those points become his.